MiLandry/haskell_demos/README.md

 Then see the result or demo by invoking the variable for it ie "h" plus its number number eg >h01>"hello, world

+or someof them just type d for demo after loading it